Maybe you’ve just started affiliate marketing, or maybe you’ve been trying it for a while.

-Now, if you’re already familiar with affiliate marketing and are regulars visitors to my blog, then you probably already know you can make money from affiliate marketing.
+Now, if you’re already familiar with affiliate marketing and are regulars visitors to my blog, then you probably already know you can make money.

 But if you just stumbled by my blog, searching an answer to this question.
 Then this post will help answer your question!

 So, the answer to this question is…….. both yes and no!

 But it can take a lot of time, trial and error and significant effort before you start seeing results.

 Mostly because it many affiliate marketing “programs,” attract people with a get-rich-quick mindset and give you unrealistic expectations from the very start.